lynnyk821/disc-ai-integrated-platform/README.md

 ### Prerequisites

 - Docker and Docker Compose must be installed on your system.
+- Create a local .env file and fill in the environment variables based on those defined in the docker-compose.yml, updating them with your own values
+    - Backend & frontend ports
+    - PostgreSQL credentials
+    - Redis configuration
-- An OpenAI API key is required for the chatbot functionality.
+    - OpenAI API key

 ### Installation & Running

 1. **Clone the repository:**